NorthernArizonaUniversity/sweet-jumps/README.md

 - parse-xml - <boolean> If true, the server will accept and parse requests with XML post bodies if the "Content-Type:application-xml" header is sent.
 - session - <boolean> If true a session will be initialized for requests.
 - secret - <string> Secret key used for secure sessions, just set it to some unique value.
-- view-engine - <string> The view engine to use with express, 'jade' by default.
 - mongodb - <object> MongoDB connection config.
 Generally will have just one key "uri", which contains a mongodb:// connection string.
 Other keys as used by Mongoose.
 - logger - <object> Logger (Log4js) configuration.
 By default, just used console, but can also be set to use files in multiple configurations.
 See https://github.com/nomiddlename/log4js-node for more details.